 Wrapping up

-Sales processes are becoming more complex and prospects are doing more research on their own before they make contact with a sales rep, this is where the Challenger sales model and methodology comes in handy.
+The challenge of sales process creation is becoming more complex and prospects are doing more research on their own before they make contact with a sales rep, this is where the Challenger sales model and methodology comes in handy.

 Sales leaders and sales organizations must try to find ways to get ahead.
 When tackling complex sales cycles, research has proven that the Challenger sales model helps sales teams close deals and come out on top.
 By taking a prospect on a rollercoaster and teaching them that the solution they thought was best may not be so, sales reps can take control of the selling process.